 Greasing the /2 BMW motorcycle rear swing arm

 In 1965, BMW added the ability to grease both swing arms.
-On the rear swing arm they drilled a hole between the two existing holes for adjusting the bearing tension.
-That drilled hole went all of the way through.
+On the rear swing arm, they drilled a hole between the two existing holes for adjusting the bearing tension.
+That drilled hole went all of the ways through.
 One day I collected all of my salvaged adjusters and drilled them out.
-From then on I swapped them any time I replaced the bearings.
+From then on I swapped them anytime I replaced the bearings.
 I went one step farther, I drilled, tapped and installed an American nipple to one of the aluminum caps.
-On every service we would remove the original cap and hand screw ours on, just to grease it, then put the original one on.
+On every service, we would remove the original cap and hand screw ours on, just to grease it, then put the original one on.
 We used a chainsaw type grease gun.
 There is no downside price to be paid for adding the hole.
 On a show bike the “new hole” that is wrong for the year, can’t be seen by judges.

 This is a photo of the rear swing arm adjuster with the aluminum cap removed.
 You can see the lock nut that is around the adjuster.
 The adjuster has three holes in it, two larger ones and a small one in the center.
 The center hole was added in 1965 for adding grease to the bearings.
 The older adjusters had only the two holes for the tool to adjust the swing arm bearings.